 For children aged 5 years and over, group lessons are a series of progressive classes catering for all abilities.
 Children progress through the levels of achievement working towards the end goal of performing five water safety skills continuously.

 All our centres are open.
-Capacity restrictions have been lifted so you can enjoy the pools (please note: Pioneer’s main pool, wave pool, spa and sauna is closed for six months from Saturday 14 November), fitness centres and group fitness classes with friends and whānau.
+Capacity restrictions have been lifted so you can enjoy the pools, fitness centres and group fitness classes with friends and whānau.